Real Patients and Caregivers Share Their Stories

 “When we would go in to try and figure out what was going on with her, we ended up with at least two casts.
 So we had one on the arm, one on the leg, several splints for her ankles, wraps…We probably had around 20 different devices put on her to try to make this better…We definitely weren’t thinking joint bleeds.
 When we would go into the doctor for what were joint bleeds, they would almost assume that it was just a severe sprained ankle, and we would do x‐rays—almost every single time we would do x‐rays.
 So, we would go in, do the x‐rays; they wouldn’t find anything on the x-rays, so…the doctor would say, “ice, rest, ibuprofen.”

 Despite an early diagnosis at 1 year of age, John’s childhood, teen, and adult years were dramatically affected by damage caused by recurring bleeds.
 John was grateful to finally discover COAGADEX prophylaxis in 2020.
-At age 49, he is the oldest known individual with severe hereditary factor X deficiency on COAGADEX in the US.
+At age 51, he is the oldest known individual in the US with severe hereditary factor X deficiency on COAGADEX prophylaxis.
 He feels providers can benefit from hearing about his experiences and hopes their insights help improve care for other patients.

 - Growing up with hereditary factor X deficiency